The Mysterious "Habiru" and the Hebrews

 Excavations at Kultepe and Alishar in ancient Anatolia, uncovered several hoards of letters and legal and economic texts, belonging to Assyrian trading stations of the old Akkadian period.
 Among these documents was a letter from one Assyrian merchant to another requesting that he seek the release of Habiri men who were in custody at the palace of Shalahshuwe, an unidentified neighbour, possibly north of Alishar.
 This land is near the residence of Avraham's family after they left Ur.
 From this ancient record we see that the Habiri are located in central Anatolia and show the widespread dispersion of those people before Avraham's times.
 If the recipient of his letter is uncertain of the cost he is reminded that the Habiri themselves have much money and could use it for their own release.
 In any case, the author of the letter wants to make sure they are released.
 He held them in high regard.

-An Amorite kingdom dominated Mesopotamia in Avraham's times, from Babylon in the south to Haran in the north, and across to the Mediterranean (all the lands that Avraham covered in his travels from Ur of the Chaldeans to Haran and Canaan).
-This period was the golden age of the city of Mari, that included some minor states among which appear some Habiri rulers.
+An Amorite kingdom dominated Mesopotamia after Avraham's times, from Babylon in the south to Haran in the north.
+This period was the golden age of the city of Mari, that included some minor states among which there were some Habiri rulers.
 One document states that Yapah Adad had built up the town of Zallul on the banks of the Euphrates and, with 2000 Habiri soldiers, was then located in that town.
 In another document Izinabu, a Yamubalite chief, had 30 Habiru men march in his charge.
 In still another letter in which the destination and sender have been lost "3000 asses of the Habiri" are mentioned.
 (Note the corresponding use of asses by the Hebrew tribes described in the Scriptures).
 In other letters the Habiru men went by night and seized the town of Yahmumam, attempted to seize other towns, and raided Luhaya seizing 500 sheep and 10 men.
 The Habiri were a recognizable part of the population.

-The Habiru are mentioned in many documents of the Hurrian state of Nuzi, where they have been an important part of society.
+The Habiru are mentioned in many documents of the city-state of Nuzi, where they have been an important part of society.

 The same particularity has been found in Assyrian temples, in which the Habiru are mentioned among the deities.
 This mention of the Habiru among a list of deities shows explicitly that they were considered as having divine origins.
 They were different from ordinary people, including rulers and magistrates.